Rennes beats PSG 2-0 to hand league leader its 1st defeat - WHIZ News

 Angers twice came from behind before beating Metz 3-2, with 17-year-old forward Mohamed-Ali Cho among the scorers for Angers.

-Monaco’s resurgence continued as it beat Bordeaux 3-0 to move up to sixth place and Nantes beat Troyes 2-0 to climb to eighth spot — although Lyon can leapfrog both with a win.
+Monaco’s resurgence continued as it beat Bordeaux 3-0 to move up to sixth place and Nantes beat Troyes 2-0.

 Erik-Palmer Brown, a 24-year-old American defender, started for Troyes in his debut following a loan from Manchester City.
 He was substituted in the 76th minute.